First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Introduction

-If such a bright-end excess exists, it is important to understand the nature of the extreme objects located at the bright end of the Ly$\alpha$ LFs.
-Although the differential attenuation of Ly$\alpha$ photons in the clumsy ISM may cause the Ly$\alpha$ LFs to have a non-Shechter shape, more evidence attributes such a bright-end excess to the existence of Ly$\alpha$-emitting active galactic nuclei (AGN).
+Along with the shape of the Ly$\alpha$ LF at the bright end, it is also important to understand the nature of the extreme objects that cause the bright-end excess.
+Although the differential attenuation of Ly$\alpha$ photons in the clumsy ISM may cause the Ly$\alpha$ LFs to have a non-Shechter shape, more evidence attributes the bright-end excess to the existence of Ly$\alpha$-emitting active galactic nuclei (AGN).
 The AGN activity peaks at $z\sim 2-3$ \citep{hasinger08}, which may result in the contribution of faint AGN to the LAE population.
-Such a scenario is supported by results based on the spectroscopic follow-up of small samples of photometrically-selected, bright LAEs.
-In particular, \citet{ouchi08} show that their bright LAEs at $z=3.1-3.7$ with $L_\mathrm{Ly\alpha} = 10^{43.3-43.6}$~erg s$^{-1}$ always host AGN. \citet{sobral18a} conduct spectrosopic observations on 21 luminous LAEs at $z \sim 2-3$ and conclude that the AGN fraction increases with Ly$\alpha$ luminosity.
+Such a scenario is supported by results based on the spectroscopic follow-ups and multi-wavelength detections of small samples of photometrically-selected, bright LAEs.
+In particular, \citet{ouchi08} show that their bright LAEs at $z=3.1-3.7$ with $L_\mathrm{Ly\alpha} = 10^{43.3-43.6}$~erg s$^{-1}$ always host AGN. \citet{sobral18b} conduct spectrosopic observations on 21 luminous LAEs at $z \sim 2-3$ and conclude that the AGN fraction increases with Ly$\alpha$ luminosity.
+Similar trends are also observed through the number fraction of radio and X-ray detected LAEs (e.g., \citealt{matthee17,calhau20}).
 AGN trace the growth of black holes (BHs) at the center of galaxies and may provide feedback that suppresses star formation in galaxies \citep[e.g.,][]{fabian12,merloni13}.
 Hence, they are keys to understanding galaxy evolution.

 In this paper, we investigate the Ly$\alpha$ and UV LFs of LAEs at $z \sim\ 2-3$ detected by the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX) survey (\citealt{hil08}; Gebhardt et al. in preparation; Hill et al. in preparation).
 Combining the un-targetted, wide-field integral field spectroscopic (IFS) data of HETDEX and deep ground-based imaging data of Subaru Hyper Supreme Cam (HSC), we explore the low number density regime for both Ly$\alpha$ and UV LFs, where the LAE population consists of both SF galaxies and AGN.